Luliang County

 Luliang County (陆良县 (陸良縣, Lùliáng Xiàn)) is a county under the administration of the prefecture-level city of Qujing, in the east of Yunnan province of southwestern China.
+It borders Luoping County to the east, Yiliang County, Kunming to the west, Shizong County, Luxi County, Yunnan and Shilin County to the south, and Qilin District and Malong District to the north.

 Administrative divisions

 Luliang County has 2 subdistricts, 7 towns and 2 townships.